 - Cranberry Sour Cream Coffee Cake

 Old Fashioned Glazed Pumpkin Donuts

 - In a large bowl, combine all of the dry ingredients.

-- In a stand mixer combine butter, pumpkin puree and vanilla. beat with paddle attachment until the mixture is fluffy.
+- In a stand mixer combine the butter, pumpkin puree, and the vanilla extract.
+Beat with the paddle attachment until the mixture is light and fluffy.

-- Add dry ingredients and mix until well combined.
+- Add the dry ingredients and mix until everything is well combined.

 - The batter will be pretty sticky.
-Best if you cover with plastic wrap and rest overnight in the fridge.
+(This dough can be made a day ahead and rested overnight in the the fridge)

-- Make buttermilk glaze before frying. (see below)
+- Make the buttermilk glaze before frying. (see below)

-- Roll dough to 1/2 inch thick.
+- Roll the dough to a half-inch thick.
 Use a donut cutter to cut donuts.

-- Heat Canola oil to 325F.
-Drop donuts in, fry for 10 seconds and flip.
+- Heat the Canola oil to 325°F. Drop donuts in, fry for 10 seconds, and then flip.
 Fry for about 90 seconds and flip again.
 Fry for another 90 seconds.

-- Remove from oil and place on paper towel.
-Dip in glaze while still hot.
-Place on rack to dry.
+- Remove the donuts from the oil and place them on a paper towel.

 - Combine all ingredients for glaze in a bowl and whisk together.

 - Note: An infinite number of flavorings can be added to this glaze.
 Maple instead of vanilla.
 Citrus juice instead of the buttermilk.
 Be creative.

 YOUR OWN NOTES

 Sign In to add your own private notes